 Vivoactive is Garmin’s first true smartwatch.
-The device is thin and lightweight and includes all functions offered by its less sophisticated models in addition to an LCD high-resolution colour touchscreen, GPS and dedicated apps (for running, swimming, cycling and golf).
+It has an LCD high-resolution colour touchscreen, GPS and dedicated apps (for running, swimming, cycling and golf).
 You will, however, need to strap a separate heart rate monitor to make the most of heart rate zone training.

 The smartwatch offers 50m waterproofing, and in this case, they actually want you to swim with it since it includes swim tracking.
 The battery life is 3 weeks in watch/activity tracking, which if you use the GPS function, quickly comes down to just 10 hours.

 While the device was good back in 2015, you have much better options out there now.

 Vivoactive HR sports a rectangular, always-on, Garmin Chroma touchscreen display.
 There are also different interchangeable bands to choose from.

 Like its predecessor, Vivoactive HR counts steps, intensity minutes, monitors sleep, and now with the addition of a barometric altimeter – counts the number of floors climbed.

 The watch uses 24/7 wrist-based heart rate data to calculate calories burned as well as the intensity of fitness activities.
 Built-in sports apps include running; cycling; golf and swimming plus added support for paddle boarding and skiing.
 Vivoactive HR also features Intensity Minutes and Move IQ.

 This is pretty much the Jack of All Trades, and the master of many.